- MrSmith's entry for 30 August ~ 31 August favourited

-- 23 March ~ 15 April posted an entry for
+- 29 August ~ 30 August posted an entry for

-- 15 April ~ 15 April posted an entry for
+- 28 August ~ 30 August posted an entry for

 - 26 August ~ 27 August posted an entry for

-- 10 April ~ 10 April posted an entry for
+- 25 August ~ 25 August posted an entry for

-- 9 April ~ 10 April posted an entry for
+- 24 August ~ 25 August posted an entry for

-- 8 April ~ 9 April posted an entry for
+- 23 August ~ 25 August posted an entry for

-- 7 April ~ 8 April posted an entry for
+- 21 August ~ 22 August posted an entry for

-This place is a nice balance: only one picture need be processed each day (theoretically; in practice, there's usually a choice) and the words can be a simple description of what's in the picture (or what's in the head at the time of writing) to a multiply-paragraphed and heavily-detailed account of the day's happenings, the filtered output of the brain over the course of the day or a mixture, or nothing.
+In the past I tried and failed to text-blog persistently; I registered on a couple of blogsites but did very little except a bit of sub-editing for h2g2, before Wikipedia did for it.
+After being a relatively late adopter of digital photography in 2004 I returned to medium-to-heavy picture-taking in 2006 and subsequently swiftly outgrew my second and third digital cameras.
+I had been managing to upload fresh pictures to Flickr and caption a few reasonably regularly when this place turned up.
+It's a nice balance: only one picture need be processed each day (theoretically; in practice, there's usually a choice) and the words can be a simple description of what's in the picture (or what's in the head at the time of writing) to a multiply-paragraphed and heavily-detailed account of the day's happenings, the filtered output of the brain over the course of the day or a mixture, or nothing.
 After ramping up a bit from the initial a-few-words-about-the-image I sunk to emitting lengthy whines about the incapabilities of my cameraphone when my (at the time) proper camera went away for repair.
 When it was returned the length of entry remained and the whines partially disappeared, though resumed until I replaced that proper camera with a proper proper camera; despite the length of the Loathes list above I don't despise the entire world: only the bits (usually some of the people) which make bits of it less pleasant for the other bits and occupants thereof.

-Currently using a Nikon D80 (a close call with the 400D on features but it fitted my hand better rather than due to any brand loyalty) after nine months of Fujifilm Finepix s9500, two years with the s5000, eighteen months with a crap plastic-lens 1.3Mpx four-second-shutter-lag battery-compartment-held-on-by-tent-elastic thing (fortunately stolen from the car) after a couple of years of cameralessness since my Praktica BX20 started getting shutter issues after ten years or so.
-It's still in a bag on top of a cupboard a: just in case, b: because of crappy wishy-washy sentimentality and c: because it's worth absolutely bugger all secondhand but has been superseded by a Nikon F80 from eBay which has the advantage of a: not being completely shite and b: compatible with the same lenses as my D80.
-Detailed whinging about the limitations of the s9500/9600 are available on request; I'd hate anyone to have to suffer as I did.
-Currently using a 50mm f/1.4D (8/10), 105mm f/2.8 micro VR (10/10) and a 24mm f/2.8D (6/10).
+Currently using a Nikon D7000, eventually upgraded after the D80 (which was a close call with the 400D on features but it fitted my hand better) started proving inadequate for capturing wingpiglets in low light, which I scrimped for after nine months of hitting the limits of a Fujifilm Finepix s9500, two years with the s5000, eighteen months with a crap plastic-lens 1.3Mpx four-second-shutter-lag battery-compartment-held-on-by-tent-elastic thing (fortunately stolen from the car) after a couple of years of cameralessness since my Praktica BX20 started getting shutter issues at the start of the century.
+Most stuff at the time of writing* uses the 35mm f/1.8 as I missed the 35mm f/2 so much; also a 50mm f/1.4D (8/10), 105mm f/2.8 micro VR (10/10) and a 24mm f/2.8D (6/10).
 Previously used the 35mm f/2D (8/10), 60mm f/2.8D micro (8/10), 50mm f/1.8D (9/10), 18-70mm f/3.5-4.5G DX (6/10) and the failed-experiment 70-300mm f/4-5.6G (non-ED version, 2/10) which was a wobbly piece of substandard garbage.